intel/intel-extension-for-transformers/examples/huggingface/pytorch/code-generation/quantization/README.md

 # Step-by-Step
-We provide the inference benchmarking script `run_generation.py` for Starcoder models, [bigcode/starcode](https://huggingface.co/bigcode/starcoder), [bigcode/starcodebase](https://huggingface.co/bigcode/starcoderbase) for code generation tasks, the evaluation part(solution execution) for [MultiPL-E](https://github.com/nuprl/MultiPL-E) requires extra dependencies for some programming languages, we provide a `Dockerfile-multiple` with all dependencies, see [Docker](./Dockerfile-multiple) for more details.
+We provide the inference benchmarking script `run_generation.py` for Starcoder and CodeLlama models, [bigcode/starcode](https://huggingface.co/bigcode/starcoder), [bigcode/starcodebase](https://huggingface.co/bigcode/starcoderbase), [codellama/CodeLlama-7b-hf](https://huggingface.co/codellama/CodeLlama-7b-hf) for code generation tasks, the evaluation part(solution execution) for [MultiPL-E](https://github.com/nuprl/MultiPL-E) requires extra dependencies for some programming languages, we provide a `Dockerfile-multiple` with all dependencies, see [Docker](./Dockerfile-multiple) for more details.

 # Prerequisite​
-## 1. Create Environment​
+## 1. Environment​
 Recommend python 3.7 or higher version is recommended.
 The dependent packages are listed in requirements, please install them as follows,

 ```shell